Coinbase Review 2025: Still the Best Exchange for Beginners?

 Here’s how I use Coinbase effectively:

-- DCA into major cryptos using recurring buys
+- DCA into major cryptos using recurring buys ($500/month)

-- Hold long-term positions in Coinbase Vault
+- Hold long-term positions (BTC, ETH)

 - Earn free crypto through Learn & Earn